lrasata/infra-image-uploader/README.md

 ### Why use DynamoDB instead of RDS

-Using S3 for file storage is a standard practice, but for metadata storage we chose DynamoDB over a relational database (RDS).
+Using S3 for file storage is a standard practice, but for metadata storage I chose DynamoDB over a relational database (RDS).

 - **Serverless alignment**: DynamoDB integrates naturally with the rest of the serverless stack (S3 + Lambda + API Gateway), ensuring consistent scalability and availability without managing servers.
 - **Scalability & performance**: DynamoDB scales automatically with unpredictable upload traffic, delivering single-digit millisecond latency for lookups.